How to donate plasma

 If you are eligible to donate on the day:

-- Stay hydrated by drinking plenty of water and avoiding caffeine or alcohol.
+• Stay hydrated in the days leading up to your donation by drinking plenty of water and avoiding caffeine or alcohol.
 The more hydrated you are, the quicker your donation will be.

 What to expect during your appointment